HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    rostopic echo bluerov/depth

 We can see that the data is noisy.
 And in the real world data is *always* noisy.
-But depenending on the scenario there is a wide range of filtering methods available.
-One could compute a moving average over the last :math:`n` data points, a very simple software first order lowpass filter or maybe even something more advanced like a Kalman filter.
-But the possibilites are ofcourse not limited to those approaches.
+But depending on the scenario, there is a wide range of filtering methods available.
+One could compute a moving average over the last :math:`n` data points, a very simple software first order lowpass filter or maybe even something more advanced like a Kalman filter or a particle filter.
+But the possibilites are of course not limited to those approaches.

 The Missing Link
 ================